cforlando/PetAdoption-API/README.md

 Execute `npm run test`

 #####TODO*
-- [ ] More tests needed
+- [ ] More tests could always be helpful
-- [ ] stub database should be used

 ## Developer Notes
 - `gulp-utils` provides easy compilation of javascript, stylus, and pug/jade files.
-    + you can can read more about how it works on its [github repo](https://github.com/khalidhoffman/gulp-utils.git)
+    + you can can read more about how it works on its [github repo](https://github.com/khalidhoffman/gulp-utils)
-    + `gulp --tasks` shows a list of all possible tasks, but you'll probably only want to use `gulp build-js`
+    + `gulp --tasks` shows a list of all possible tasks, but you'll probably only want to use:
+        - `gulp build-js` (for compiling web-interface js)
+        - `gulp pug-html` (for angular template files)
+        - `gulp stylus` (for style overrides)

 ## Contributors